WordPress.com VS WordPress.org – Useful Review & Comparison

 Special thanks to Ammar Zahid for his helpful contributions to this article.

 Contributing Author Bio:

-Ammar Zahid from Logic Inbound an editor and a passionate writer.
-He is very knowledgable about WordPress and very reliable with his research and execution.
+Ammar Zahid from Logic Inbound is an editor and a passionate writer.
+He is very knowledgeable about WordPress and very reliable with his research and execution.